-Dragonfly is built in both hand-laid and vacuum infused reinforced fiberglass/carbon and polyester/vinylester resin combined with 15-20 mm PVC closed cell sandwich foam core (main bulkheads in 50mm foam core), which do not absorb water.
-Therefore, the boat is unsinkable at all times, as this foam core has the same function as life jacket.
+Dragonfly is built in both hand-laid and vacuum infused reinforced fiberglass and polyester/vinylester resin combined with 15-20-25 mm PVC closed cell sandwich foam core (main bulkheads in 50mm foam core), which do not absorb water.
+Therefore, the boat is unsinkable.

-For repairs use ONLY products based on polyester/vinylester basis.
+For repairs use ONLY products on polyester/vinylester basis.
 Epoxy can be used in an emergency but cannot be cosmetically improved later with gelcoat.

-If repairs are done where gelcoat finish is not needed (like under waterline) or if the finish needs painting - epoxy resin is to be recommended.
+If repairs are done where gelcoat finish is not needed (like under waterline) or if the finish needs painting - epoxy resin is well to be recommended.

-Before any lamination repairs are done, the repaired area must be completely clean, sanded, and 100% dry.
+Before any lamination repairs are done, the repaired area must be completely clean, sanded, and dry.